hhvm/hhvm.com/_posts/2022-07-12-experimenting-with-nix-github-actions-and-visual-studio-code.markdown

+---
-# Experimenting with Nix, GitHub Actions, and Visual Studio Code
+title: "Experimenting with Nix, GitHub Actions, and Visual Studio Code"
+layout: post
+author: atry
+category: blog
+---

 We’re happy to announce that the [Nix](https://nixos.org/) packages of HHVM are now available, as is the public CI status on GitHub Actions for it, and the